blackbeard666/pwn_exhibit/content/2020_CTF/ArabSecCWG/writeup_check.md

 [-] Checking machine...
 [×] Machine not OK.
 ```
 #### We have a stripped binary which is a pain in the ass to reverse.
-Continue later.
+Loaded up the binary in IDA (first time ill be using it) and thoroughly reversed each part of the program.